 11. Meetings attended by Councillors or the Clerk

-Chris France attended the Coquetdale Local Neighbourhood Plan meeting; work is still ongoing to form the plan, it is hoped the smaller parishes will join as it means a bigger grant from the Borders Fund.
-Currently the figure stands at about £1.2 million.
-It would cost nothing to join and would give Hepple a voice in future plans in the valley.
+Chris France attended the Coquetdale Local Neighbourhood Plan meeting; work is still ongoing to formalise the group prior to starting work on developing the Neighbourhood Plan, it is hoped the smaller parishes will join as it means a bigger grant from NCC to develop the Plan and in the longer term to receive a share of the Borderlands Inclusive Growth Deal Place Programme Towns of which Rothbury is a named recipient for a major share of this fund (£50M).
+It would cost nothing to join because NCC provides a substantial grant towards developing the Plan, and would give Hepple a voice in future plans in the valley.

+After much debate it was agreed that HPC would join the group on condition that the councilors and parishioners would be kept informed.
+The Chair will circulate the latest newsletters from previous events around Northumberland.

 12. Future Events